International Cooperation

 The Common Thread Network (“CTN”) is a forum aimed at bringing together the data protection and privacy authorities of Commonwealth countries, with representation from Europe, Africa, Asia, the Pacific, the Americas and the Caribbean.
 In so doing, it facilitates cross-border cooperation and building capacity by sharing knowledge on emerging trends, regulatory changes and best practices for effective data protection.

-More information on the CTN may be accessed on the following link:
+More information on the CTN may be accessed on the following link.

 Global Privacy Enforcement Network